mohanad-14/age-sex-adjusted-prevalence/README.md

 **N** = number of events (cases)

-The estimated $$SE$$ can then be used to compute a 95% CI for the rate.
+The estimated **SE** can then be used to compute a 95% CI for the rate.
 The standard formula for determining the 95% CI of a rate is:

 $$CI = {R \pm (1.96 x SE)}$$